grantmcdermott/ds4e/funcs-intro.md

 ### Functional programming

-The concept of functional programming (FP) is arguably the most important thing that you can take away from today's lecture.
+The concept of functional programming (FP) is arguably the most important thing that you can take away from this chapter.
 In his excellent book, *Advanced R*, [Hadley Wickham](http://adv-r.had.co.nz/Functional-programming.html) explains the core idea as follows.

 > R, at its heart, is a functional programming (FP) language.
 This means that it provides many tools for the creation and manipulation of functions.
 In particular, R has what’s known as first class functions.
 You can do anything with functions that you can do with vectors: you can assign them to variables, store them in lists, pass them as arguments to other functions, create them inside functions, and even return them as the result of a function.